Tenggerese dialect: Dialects and varieties

 Tengger villages in and around the Bromo Tengger Semeru National Park are geographically separated by mountain slopes and forests, making them difficult to access.
 This isolation has contributed to the development of variations in the Tenggerese language, particularly in phonology and vocabulary.
 Nevertheless, these local differences are relatively minor, and the varieties remain mutually intelligible.
-The variety most commonly regarded as the “standard” is that of Ngadisari village in Sukapura, Probolinggo.
+The variety most commonly regarded as the "standard" is that of Ngadisari village in Sukapura, Probolinggo.

 There are minor vocabulary differences among the various Tenggerese villages.
 For example, the word reyang 'I (male speaker)' is used in Ngadisari as a subject pronoun.
 In Ngadas village in Malang, however, although the word is known, it is never used; instead, the form eyang 'I (male speaker)' is employed, both as a subject and as a possessive suffix.
 Thus, the sentence Reyang kate nang pasar 'I want to go to the market', as spoken in Ngadisari, would be expressed in Ngadas as Eyang kate nang pasar.
 Another difference can be seen in the imperative form.
 In Ngadisari, the form gawanen 'bring [it]' is used consistently, whereas in Ngadas it becomes gawaen.
 Similarly, the Ngadisari form nak gawa 'bring [it]' corresponds to nik gawa in Ngadas.
 Certain Tenggerese varieties have also come under the influence of the Arekan dialect of Javanese, as reflected in the adoption of loanwords.

 Phonological differences can be observed among the Tenggerese varieties spoken in different villages.
 In Pasuruan Regency, for example, the speech of Ngadirejo differs systematically from that of Mororejo.
 In Ngadirejo, the word for ‘you’ is siro /sirɔ/, while in Mororejo it is sira /sira/, showing a difference in the vowel phoneme.
 Similarly, in Ngadirejo the numeral ‘six’ is enem /ǝnǝm/, whereas Mororejo speakers use nenem /nǝnǝm/, which involves the addition of an extra syllable.
 A comparable pattern can be seen in the word for ‘sick’, which appears as loro /lɔrɔ/ in Ngadirejo but as lara /lara/ in Mororejo.
+In Sapikerep village in Sukapura, Probolinggo, the Tengger language often experiences code mixing with the Madurese language which is also spoken there.